purdue-onchip/gds2Para/purdue_install.md

 setenv FLEX_DIR /usr/bin/flex
 setenv LIMBO_DIR <absolute path to Limbo directory>
 ```
+6. Exit the shell and terminate the connection before logging back in
+7. Enter "Limbo/limbo/parsers/gdsii/stream" (cloned) or "Limbo-master/limbo/parsers/gdsii/stream" (downloaded) directory in working location
+8. Run `make CXX=g++ CC=gcc FC=gfortran` in this directory
+9. Return to working directory and ensure that a new library file named "libgdsparser.a" exists by running `ls -lh Limbo/lib`
-6. Enter "gdsii-interface" (cloned) or "gdsii-interface-master" (downloaded) directory in working location
+10. Enter "gdsii-interface" (cloned) or "gdsii-interface-master" (downloaded) directory from working location
-7. (Optional) Add GDSII file besides "nand2.gds" to working location
+11. (Optional) Add GDSII file besides "nand2.gds" to working location
-8. Run `make explicit` in shell to compile executable **Test\_explicit**
+12. Run `make explicit` in shell to compile executable **Test\_explicit**
-9. Run `./Test_explicit nand2.gds` in shell to produce terminal output describing the GDSII file ("nand2.gds" may be replaced with your own GDSII file if provided earlier)
+13. Run `./Test_explicit nand2.gds` in shell to produce terminal output describing the GDSII file ("nand2.gds" may be replaced with your own GDSII file if provided earlier)